 - There are four possible findings to an investigation into an incident or allegation of potential abuse: - Malicious This implies a deliberate act to deceive.
 A malicious allegation may be made by a pupil following an altercation with a teacher or a parent who is in dispute with a school.
-For an allegation to be classified as malicious, it will be necessary to have evidence, which proves this intention. - Unfounded This indicates that the person making the allegation misinterpreted the incident or was mistaken about what they saw.
+For an allegation to be classified as malicious, it will be necessary to have evidence, which proves this intention. - Ounfounded This indicates that the person making the allegation misinterpreted the incident or was mistaken about what they saw.
 Alternatively, they may not have been aware of all the circumstances.
 For an allegation to be classified as unfounded, it will be necessary to have evidence to disprove the allegation. - Unsubstantiated this is not the same as a false allegation.
 It simply means that there is insufficient identifiable evidence to prove or disprove the incident/allegation.
-The term, therefore, does not imply guilt or innocence. - Substantiated This is where there is sufficient evidence or information to support the incident/allegation. - Following completion of an investigation by Ofsted and the LADO there will be five possible courses of action: - Criminal Ofsted and LADO will decide if there is sufficient evidence to carry forward a prosecution of the member and if so will involve the police directly. - Disciplinary Ofsted and the LADO may determine that there is not sufficient evidence to press a criminal charge, but there may nevertheless be issues which require that disciplinary action is taken via the setting's disciplinary procedure. - Training The investigations may indicate that the allegation was unfounded but the case may well have shown that there are issues of training and performance amongst staff which need to be dealt with by additional staff training.
+The term, therefore, does not imply guilt or innocence. - Substantiated This is where there is sufficient evidence or information to support the incident/allegation.